Can acupuncture and Chinese Medicine help anxiety?

 Qi Stagnation

-With any kind of stagnation in the body there is usually a sense of “stuckness”.
-This can manifest as a feeling of not being able to move forward in life, or a sense of tension and built up energy.
+With any stagnation in the body, there is usually a sense of “stuckness”.
+This can manifest as a feeling of being unable to move forward in life, or as a sense of tension and built-up energy.

-Depending on the organ involved, this person will experience a feeling of distention (sensation of pushing outward – similar to the feeling of bloating) in either the chest or abdomen, more sighing, and perhaps have a slight purple color either on the lips, or tongue.
+Depending on the organ involved, this person will experience a feeling of distention (sensation of pushing outward – similar to the feeling of bloating) in either the chest or abdomen, more sighing, and perhaps have a slight purple colour either on the lips or tongue.

 Excess Heat and Phlegm

-This is usually a more serious case where excess heat and the accumulation of an energetic substance called “phlegm” is obstructing the mind causing erratic or hyper activity.
+This is usually a more serious case in which excess heat and the accumulation of an energetic substance called “phlegm” obstruct the mind, causing erratic behaviour or hyperactivity.
 Dreams are heightened, and there can be the presence of physical phlegm in the throat, constipation, and a flushed face.

 Rebellious Qi